waveney/chippenham/README.md

 # Chip
-Chippenham Folk festival Website
+Chippenham/Generic Folk festival Website

-This is the master data for the website, no data is loaded here (ever)
+This is the master system for the website, no data is loaded here (ever)

 Needs php 8